ivangarzab/bookclub-api/README.md

 **Behavior:**
 - Performs a cascading delete that removes:
-  1. Shame list entries
-  2. Discussions
+  1. Discussions
-  3. The session itself
+  2. The session itself
-  4. The associated book (note: may fail if book is used by other sessions)
+  3. The associated book (note: may fail if book is used by other sessions)

-This information should help you document how to properly use the `/session` endpoint in your README.

 ## Client Implementation